pixelpicosean/slush-phaser-project/README.md

 - I prefer not to use HTML template for game dev
 - I removed test support to make it run faster

-> So what's upcoming in roadmap?
+Things upcoming:
-> - Default multi screen support for mobile and desktop
+ - Default multi screen support for mobile and desktop
-> - Code generator for subclasses
+ - Code generator for subclasses

-Parts included:
+Frameworks and tools used to make it possible:

+- [Node.js][node]: makes anything possible :D
+- [Slush][slush]: generates whole project
+- [Gulp][gulp]: constructs your work flow
-- [Phaser][phaser]: to build your games with
+- [Phaser][phaser]: lets you craft awesome games
-- [ES6 Module Transpiler][es6-module-transpiler]: to organise your code in future format
+- [ES6 Module Transpiler][es6-module-transpiler]: organises your code in future format
 - [BrowserSync][browsersync]: for automatically dev reload
-- [Google Analytics][analytics]: for tracking
+- [Google Analytics][analytics]: lets you track informations from players

 ## Pre-requesits